ckdextergames/Icarus_mods/README.md

 <a name="warnings">*__WARNINGS:__*</a>

 * This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change "D_ProcessorRecipes", "D_ItemStatic", "D_Meshable", "D_ItemTemplate" and "D_Itemable"; or use Mod Manager to choose your desired changes.
 * Instead of placing mods in your mod folder, using [Mod Manager](https://github.com/Jimk72/Icarus_Software) is highly recommended!
 * Playing with others who aren't using the the exact same mod file(s), or any mods, could cause errors, crashes, and/or inventory loss.